 1777 Beighton’s survey of Thurgarton

-Beighton’s map of Thurgarton parish 17771777 thurgarton basic
+Beighton’s map of Thurgarton parish 1777

 By 1777 the whole of the parish was enclosed – the once large fields, meadows and woodland were now divided into multiple smaller fields and all were rented out to local farmers both great and small.